PricelessToolkit/PirBOX-MAX/README.md

 4. In Config.h, change the sensor name, gateway key, Logic, and radio settings based on your gateway config

 > [!IMPORTANT]
 >  Configure the "Logic" part correctly!
-Set Power "Battery" or "External", and if you don't need 2-way communication, set "TwoWayCom" to "False".
+Set Power to "Battery" or "External", and if you don't need 2-way communication, set "TwoWayCom" to "False".
 All sensor logic depends on these settings.

 > [!IMPORTANT]
 > The PirBOX LoRa module uses the sync word `0x1424`, which is equivalent to the CapiBridge's `0x12` sync word.